mamba2410/pokewalker-wiki/src/eeprom_map.md

 # EEPROM Map

+This map has been taken from Dmitry's article and has been modified/corrected as more information has been found.
+For things that have been changed since dmitry's article, see the `changed` column.

 | name | addr | size | comments | changed? |
 |:-----|:-----|-----:|:---------|:---|
 | NINTENDO | 0x0000 | 8 |  "nintendo" string as a magic marker. if rom does not find this at boot, it will consider the walker empty and uninitialized | |